Turbak's invasion of Assam: Aftermath

 Suhungmung was a bold and effective ruler.
-Within his regime, the Ahoms annexed lands by beating back the Chutiyas, breaking Kachari power, and repulsing Muslim incursions and conquering Naga raiders.
+Within his regime, the Ahoms annexed lands by beating back the Chutiyas, breaking Kachari power, repulsing Muslim incursions and conquering Naga raiders.
 In 1535, several Naga villages, including Malan and Pangkha, rebelled and soon included the Jakhang Nagas.
 Suhungmung dispatched his generals, who successfully crushed the uprising.
 The Khamjangia Nagas surrendered, presenting 100 methons (Note: A species of wild cows) to him as a token of their surrender, and peace returned to the region.

 Legacy

 The practice of gunnery in Assam is typically attributed to Turbak's invasion in the year 1532, but Assamese histories trace their existence dating back to the Ahom conquest of the Chutiyas.
-This would place the establishment of gunnery in Assam some many years before Turbak.
+This would place the establishment of gunnery in Assam many years before Turbak.
 The Koches and the Ahoms, formally, came into mutual contact around the year 1533 when Koch chieftain Visva Singha submitted to the Ahom forces, vowing to pay annual tribute.